by Rick Williams

-Calculating the Cost of a Slow Shipment System
+Calculating the Cost of a Slow Parcel Shipping System

 The chart below should give you some idea of what a slow shipping system is costing you per day at $15.00 per hour.
 These are the direct cost of the additional labor needed to ship the same number of packages on a slower shipping system.